FMAWrath2069/Palworld-Dashboard/README.md

 ## License

-This project is licensed under the GNU GPL v3.0 License.
+This project is licensed under the AGPL 3.0 License.
 See the LICENSE file for details.